-Works by Steve Wanna and Marcel Taylor are currently on display at the Anacostia Arts Center in the Vivid Solutions Gallery.
+Works by Steve Wanna and Marcel Taylor are currently on display at Vivid Solutions Gallery in Anacostia Arts Center.
 The show is appropriately titled “Inevitable Expansion.”
 While Wanna’s multi-media paintings reflect this title quite specifically, Taylor’s are much more figurative, referencing the transformation of the DC landscape.
 Not only do both artists’ works speak to the process and effects of a changing environment, but the two juxtaposed against one another help generate a greater conversation about the consequences of redeveloping neighborhoods.

 When you first walk into the gallery space, you see an installation of Wanna’s works along the left side.
 Wanna is a multi-disciplinary, broad-ranged sound and visual artist, although at the Anacostia Arts Center the focus is on his visual skills.
 The theories and principles Wanna follows stem from his belief that “under the right conditions, great beauty can emerge without the need for much intervention.”

 In this series, Wanna encloses liquid and powder paints, wax, and other materials in small plaster shells, and then drops the ‘color bomb’ onto a prepared board.
 There is an explosion of color that hardens on the surface; the act thereby becoming cemented and permanently documented.
 Indeed, without much interference or control beyond the preparation of his materials, Wanna captures a specific moment in time.
 His works visually allude to the sound of a crash of materials that have abruptly come to a halt when they hit the board.
 The final products are devoid of precision and accuracy.
 Wanna has described the process and the outcome as “both exhilarating and humbling; each piece is an utter surprise, and the moment of impact is always thrilling.”